Resolving employment problems

 “Pay equity” is about people getting paid the same for doing different work of equal value.
 This is different to “equal pay” which means getting the same pay for the same kind of work.

 For example, there are different kinds of work that are entirely or mostly done by women which get valued less than if they were done by men.
-Over time, this results in certain areas of work such as cleaning, administration and nursing getting paid less because they’re been treated as “women’s work”.
+Over time, this results in certain areas of work, like cleaning, administration and nursing, getting paid less because they’ve been treated as “women’s work”.
+This affects anyone working in these areas (regardless of their gender), as well as their whānau and community.

 The Equal Pay Amendment Act 2020 sets out the process to take collective action over pay equity disputes.
 The new law sets out a process for negotiating a pay increase with your employer that follows pay equity principles.